drlukeparry/pyccx/README.rst

 The aims of this project was to provide a simple framework for implemented 3D FEA Analysis using the opensource `Calculix <http://www.calculix.de>`_ solver.
-The analysis is complimented by use of the recent introduction of the `GMSH-SDK <http://https://gitlab.onelab.info/gmsh/gmsh/api>`_ , an extension to 'GMSH <http://gmsh.info/>'  to provide API bindings for different programming languages by the project authors to provide sophisticated 3D FEA mesh generation outside of the GUI implementation .
+The analysis is complimented by use of the recent introduction of the `GMSH-SDK <http://https://gitlab.onelab.info/gmsh/gmsh/api>`_ , an extension to `GMSH <http://gmsh.info/>`_  to provide API bindings for different programming languages by the project authors to provide sophisticated 3D FEA mesh generation outside of the GUI implementation.
 This project aims to provide an integrated approach for generating full 3D FEA analysis for use in research, development and prototyping in a Python environment.
 Along with setting up and processing the analysis, convenience functions are included.